yang9w/uptimerobot_statuspage/README.md

 # Status Page with UptimeRobot API

-If you want to display the status of your services on a simple modern page using the UptimeRobot API, this code is made for you.
+If you want to display the status of your services on a simple modern page using UptimeRobot API, this code is made for you.

 [Online preview here](https://foxtrot.network/github/uptimerobot_statuspage)